San Diego Real Estate Attorney Solving Problems for Real Property Buyers and Sellers

 Jon Alan Enochs frequently represents wholesalers who buy distressed property and fix it up to sell at a profit.
 Although these properties can represent a great return of investment to a sophisticated buyer, there are often hidden issues with the condition of the property or its title.
 The presence of these issues may explain why the property seemed like such a bargain at first, but unless the matters are resolved expertly and efficiently, the project can turn out to be more trouble for the investor than it is worth.
-San Diego attorney Jon Alan Enochs steps in to analyze the situation, advise clients accordingly, and work to come up with a solution that protects their investment and helps them realize their objectives.
+San Diego real estate litigation lawyer Jon Alan Enochs steps in to analyze the situation, advise clients accordingly, and work to come up with a solution that protects their investment and helps them realize their objectives.

 Listed below are examples of the kinds of cases which typify the real estate litigation practice of Jon Alan Enochs.